PRIOR TO PREPARING YOUR PATENT APPLICATION

 1. Preparing an Invention Disclosure:

-An invention disclosure is a document that you write on paper.
+An invention disclosure is a document that you write on paper or save to your computer using a Word.
 There is no magic form for this purpose (as some invention marketing firms might lead you to believe); you can use blank, ruled or graph paper as you wish.
 It can be of any number of consecutively numbered sheets.
 It contains a written description of the invention and usually at least one drawing.
 What is disclosed are the structure, function and use of the invention.
 You should sign and date each page, and you should use ink.

 An invention disclosure is only as good as the description you write.
 Only those things you write and draw, as well as those things which immediately follow from what you described, will receive the benefit of the date of the invention disclosure.
 For instance, if your invention is a new kind of socket wrench and you forgot to mention how long the handle should be, it will be presumed that the length is a reasonable length consistent with your over-all disclosure.
 On the other hand, if you wanted the handle to be detachable from the socket head but you didn't mention this in either what you wrote or drew, then this feature will not be "read into" the invention disclosure.
 What this boils down to is that if you want to tell the world that on January 5, 1999 you invented a compact socket wrench having a detachable handle, then you must be certain to disclose each and every major facet of the invention -- what you don't disclose will be presumed NOT to have been invented by you on that date.
 So, be careful.
 As to the sufficiency of the drawings, you must show each major feature of the invention so that someone skilled in the art (in the above example a master mechanic or mechanical engineer can understand the structure and function of the invention.
 In any event, the drawings do not have to be of "engineering graphic" quality.
 For that matter, the written part may even be written in a style somewhat less than that demanded of by the "King's English".
 What is essential, however, is that a person skilled in the art to which the invention is directed can read it, understand it, and in so doing be able to comprehend your invention.